SiaFoundation/hostd/README.md

 + `HOSTD_SEED` - The recovery phrase for the wallet
 + `HOSTD_LOG_PATH` - changes the path of the log file `hostd.log`.
 If unset, the log file will be created in the data directory

-## Current Status

-`hostd` is currently in alpha.
-It is not yet considered stable and may receive breaking changes at any time.
-It is recommended to only use `hostd` on the Zen testnet.
-Using `hostd` on the main Sia network is strongly discouraged.
-By limiting its use to the Zen testnet, you can safely explore its features and contribute to its improvement without risking your assets.

-## What's Next?

-Our current goal is work towards the first stable release of `hostd` by integrating the UI and enabling migrations for existing `siad` hosts.
-A project roadmap is available on [GitHub](https://github.com/orgs/SiaFoundation/projects/3)

 # Building